nukopian/DBIx-Squirrel/README.md

-May be used to determine (a) how the iterator slices the results it fetches from the database, and (b) how many results it makes available to fetch following a single database read.
+May be used to determine (a) how the iterator slices the results it fetches from the database, and (b) how many results it makes available to fetch following each trip to the database.

 When called with no arguments, a list comprised of the following two iterator properties is returned: